 Introduction to Turbo

-A compiled, type-safe programming language with JavaScript's developer experience, Rust's performance, and first-class AI agent primitives.
+A compiled, type-safe programming language with JavaScript's developer experience, Rust's performance, and a modern built-in toolchain.

 What is Turbo?

-Turbo compiles directly to machine code using Cranelift.
+Turbo compiles directly to machine code using Cranelift (default) or LLVM (optional).
 No interpreter, no VM, no garbage collector.
 Programs start instantly and run at native speed.
 It features strong static typing with type inference, generics, traits, and algebraic data types -- all while keeping a clean, approachable syntax.

 Key Features

-• Native compilation -- JIT via turbo run, AOT via turbo build
+• Native compilation -- JIT via turbolang run, AOT via turbolang build

 • Type-safe -- Generics, traits, pattern matching, Result/Optional types

-• Async runtime -- async/await, spawn, channels, mutex
+• Thread-based concurrency -- spawn, await, channels, mutex

 • Modern toolchain -- built-in test runner, formatter, REPL, LSP, package manager